appwrite/appwrite/docs/references/teams/get-team-members.md

-Get a team members by the team unique ID.
-All team members have read access for this list of resources.
+Lists a teams members using the team's unique ID.
+All team members have read access to this endpoint.